blue-build/cli/README.md

 ## Installation

+Every image created with `bluebuild` comes with the CLI installed.
+If you have not built and booted a `bluebuild` created image, you can follow these instructions to install it.

 ### Cargo

 This is the best way to install as it gives you the opportunity to build for your specific environment.